Nampong

-Nampong is a census town in the Changlang District in the Indian state of Arunachal Pradesh.
+Nampong is a census town of Changlang District in the Indian state of Arunachal Pradesh.
 It is located close to the Pangsau Pass, being the last town on the Indian side, at an elevation of 308 metres.

 Nampong is one of the 60 constituencies of Arunachal.
-Name of current MLA (August-2016) of Nampong constituency is Laisam Simai.
+The name of the current MLA (2024) of the Nampong constituency is Laisam Simai.

 History

-Nampong was one of the towns on the infamous Ledo Road, known also as "Stilwell Road" after general Joseph Stilwell, and a bridge was built over the river.
+Nampong was one of the towns on the infamous Ledo Road build during World War II, known also as "Stilwell Road" after general Joseph Stilwell, and a bridge was built over the river.
 Owing to frequent landslides and harsh working conditions the pass was nicknamed "Hell Pass" during the war and a place known as "Hell Gate" is located in the town.
 The Tangsa's are the inhabitants of Nampong.
 It is also the last town in eastern Corner of India which shares a boundary with Myanmar.
 Every month people are allowed to visit Myanmar through a pass named as "Pangsau Pass" which was known as "Hell Pass".
 Every 10, 20, and 30 of the month, the people are allowed to visit Myanmar.